cmu-sei/juneberry/docs/whatis.md

 * Data sets - List of input data elements such as images or tabular data and their associated meta data such as labels, bounding boxes, and segmentation masks.
 * Architectures (Algorithms) and functions - Code that describes the neural network(s) to be used to produce the model and their associated functions.
 * Hyperparameters - Configurations of models, functions and like.
-* Models - Compositions of architectures, data sets, hyper parameters and data transforms.
+* Models - Compositions of architectures, data sets, hyperparameters and data transforms.
 * Experiments - Associations of data sets (training, retraining and test), models and the subsequent outputs.

 # What Juneberry Isn't

 The machine learning discipline is complex and needs a wide variety of tools.
-Sometimes it is easier to understaned what something does, rather than what it does.
+Sometimes it is easier to understand what something does, rather than what it does.
 One of the core design principles of Juneberry is to not reinvent the wheel, but to use what already exists and fill the existing gaps.
-As the tool space evolves and new capabilities become avalaible we repalce our existing custom code with other open source.
+As the tool space evolves and new capabilities become available we repalce our existing custom code with other open source.

 Juneberry does not do this things but relies on other open source projects for this support: